-- 16.5.1 Only when the shuttle is not in play (Law 15), shall a player be permitted to receive advice during a match. - 16.5.2 No player shall leave the court during a match without the umpire's permission, except during the intervals as described in Law 16.2.
+- 16.5.1 Only when the shuttle is not in play (Law 15) and until the players have taken up position to serve and receive shall a player be permitted to receive advice during a match. - 16.5.2 No player shall leave the court during a match without the umpire's permission, causing delay to play, except during the intervals as described in Law 16.2.